jetty-project/i-jetty/trunk/linux-build-readme.txt

 Adding photos to contacts
 =========================

-* Open a new emulator from your SDK directory (optionally, you can enable an SD card now - check out readme.sdcard.txt).
-You might want to run this as a background process, eg:

-  $ ./emulator -sdcard ~/src/i-jetty/sdcard.img &

 * On the emulator, start the Contacts activity and add a few people you know.

 * To upload photos to associate with your contacts, the easiest way is to